lersy/Dell-7577-Hackintosh-macos-Opencore/README.md

 | ----------- | ------- |
 | setup_var 0x4DE 0x00  | Disables CFG Lock	     |

 This command disables CFG Lock which is a must to run macOS.
-If you do not want to disable it, you have to set Kernel>Quirks>AppleXcpmCfgLock to YES for a workaround.

 | Command | Explanation   |
 | ----------- | ------- |